FredTheDino/Hate/README.md

 want that to crash us, do we?

 ## What is it built with?
-The library is using OpenGL with GLEW, GLFW, maybe FreeType and OpenAL when that gets implemented.
+The library is using OpenGL with GLEW, GLFW, and OpenAL Soft.
+The lastter is compiled with the engine, so that should not keep you up at night.
 And I try to keep dependancies to a minimum to make it as portable and flexible ass possible.
 Other dependenies are included in the source code, but these are the external ones.

 ## Checklist (I love this stuff)
 ### Core